fmerg/pymerkle/README.md

 Proof validation is agnostic of whether a Merkle-proof has been the result of an audit or a consistency proof request.
-Audit-proofs and consistency-proofs share identical structure, so that both kinds are instances of the same class.
+Audit proofs and consistency proofs share identical structure, so that both kinds are instances of the same class.

 ## Development